vavoor/pipifax-lang/pipifax-spec.md

 }
 ```

 #### Branching

-For branching, Pipifax has to two version of if-statements:
+For branching, Pipifax has two versions of if statements:

 ```
 if cond {